This page is a complete guide on how to play team building Jeopardy.

 Note: Jeopardy®️ is a registered trademark of Jeopardy Productions, Inc.

-How to setup a game of team building Jeopardy
+How to play team building Jeopardy at work

 1. Build a game board